-Hollywood and Highland is also a good base to start a walking tour of Hollywood Boulevard and the best place to park while doing it.
-See it along with Grauman's Chinese Theater, the Dolby Theatre and the Hollywood Walk of Fame.
+Hollywood and Highland is also a good base to start a walking tour, of Hollywood Boulevard and the best place to park while doing it.
+Nearby you can also see the Chinese Theater, the Dolby Theatre and the Hollywood Walk of Fame.

 Road to Hollywood and the Babylon Courtyard

 The Road to Hollywood starts at street level and runs up the steps.
 It's a tribute to Hollywood's ability to transform even the most ordinary-seeming of individuals.
-Follow it up and across the courtyard to a tribute to the place where many aspiring starlets may have made their most desperate bid for fame.
+Follow it up and across the courtyard.

-The Road crisscrosses the courtyard a few times and then heads toward the back of the complex, where you'll find a tribute to another piece of Hollywood lore.
+The Road crisscrosses the courtyard a few times and then heads toward the back of the complex, where you can get a good view of the Hollywood Sign.

 The Babylon Courtyard

-The Babylon Courtyard and the Babylon Gate that towers over it draw their inspiration from the elaborate set for a filmed called Intolerance made by director D. W. Griffith in 1916.
-If you thought some of today's films were long, this one was a 3.5-hour epic that followed four storylines over several centuries, one of them set during the fall of the Babylonian Empire to Persia in 539 BC.
+The Babylon Courtyard and the gate that towers over it draw their inspiration from the elaborate set for the film Intolerance made by director D. W. Griffith in 1916.
+If you thought some of today's films were long, this one was a 3.5-hour epic that followed four storylines over several centuries.

 Curbed LA called Hollywood and Highland the ugliest building in Los Angeles shortly after it was completed.
-That was a bit of hyperbole we're sure, but if you step back and take a look you might agree.
+That may have been a bit of hyperbole, but if you step back and take a look, you might agree.
 The thing is, you never do that unless you're an architecture critic.
-Instead, you're more likely to get caught up in all the references to Hollywood's glamorous past and its titillating excesses.Continue to 3 of 9 below.
+Instead, you're more likely to get caught up in all the references to Hollywood's glamorous past and its titillating excesses.Continue to 3 of 8 below.

 A Movie Star's Story on the Road to Hollywood

-This is just one of the many stories on the Road to Hollywood, but one we think typifies the thrill of early-day Hollywood.
+This is just one of the many stories on the Road to Hollywood, but one that typifies the thrill of early-day Hollywood.
 A few other stories we like:

-In case you're wondering what the set of that original film might have looked like, you can find a picture of it at laist.com.
-But the look of that film was only the beginning.
 The Babylonian set for which the original gate was designed featured thousands of scantily-clad extras - a scandal at the time.
-We wonder how scanty their costumes were, but we're guessing that today's tourists sometimes wear far less.Continue to 6 of 9 below.
+Their costumes may have been deemed "scanty" at the time, but today's tourists sometimes wear far less.Continue to 6 of 8 below.

 Red Carpet Stairway